ljk28/MP2/readme.md

 <img src="assets/images/mockup/ipad.jpeg">
 <img src="assets/images/mockup/phone.jpeg">

+Please Note:The actual game has no instructions as seen in the wireframes and this part was not reflected in the final design.

 ### Aria labels

-The logo, title and divs for the quiz, answers/options section and the restart button have an alt label for aria accessibility.
+The logo, title and divs for the quiz, answers/options section and the restart button have a label for aria accessibility.

 ### Lighthouse results...
 <img src="assets/documentation/lighthousemob.jpeg">